elastic/ecs/rfcs/text/0022-remove-process-ppid.md

 1. ECS `1.x`: Indicate that `process.ppid` is deprecated in the fields description in an upcoming ECS minor release.
 Producers and consumers of `process.ppid` should transition to using `process.parent.id` instead.
 2. Later remove `process.ppid` field as a breaking change.

+Removing `process.ppid` will also eliminate the unnecessary `process.parent.ppid` field that exists in ECS due to the `process.*` field set being reused as `process.parent.*`.

 <!--
 Stage 2: Add or update all remaining field definitions.
 The list should now be exhaustive.
 The goal here is to validate the technical details of all remaining fields and to provide a basis for releasing these field definitions as beta in the schema.
 Use GitHub code blocks with yml syntax formatting.
 -->